 Customizable Yogurt Covered Strawberry Hearts

-- 1 pound strawberries, washed and thoroughly dried
+- 1 pound 16 ounces strawberries, washed and thoroughly dried

-- 1 – 5.3 oz container greek yogurt of your choice (plain, vanilla, or any flavor you like)
+- 1 – 5.3 ounce container greek yogurt of your choice (plain, vanilla, or any flavor you like)

 - 1/4 cup toppings of your choice (mini chocolate chips, shredded coconut, chopped nuts or seeds, sprinkles, chia seeds, ground flax seed, etc.)